Jaimeloeuf/simpler-fetch/README.md

 ## Intended use
-This library is intended for any projects that want a simple to use and lightweight HTTP API client library without resorting to deal with the low level and cumbersome fetch API or use a super heavy library like `superagent`.
+This library is intended for any projects that want a simple to use ergonomic HTTP API client library without resorting to deal with the low level and cumbersome fetch API or use a super heavy library like `axios` or `superagent`.

-This library is designed to make working with APIs (especially JSON APIs) extremely easy, and provides first class TypeScript support to improve the development experience with strict type safety.
+This library is designed to make working with APIs (especially JSON APIs) extremely easy while providing first class TypeScript support to improve the development experience with strict type safety.

 ## Documentation & Changes
+***<a href="./docs/v9%20to%20v10%20migration%20guide.md" target="_blank" style="color: red">Migration guide for v9 to v10 major breaking change upgrade</a>***

 ***<a href="./docs/v8%20to%20v9%20migration%20guide.md" target="_blank" style="color: red">Migration guide for v8 to v9 major breaking change upgrade</a>***

 ***<a href="./docs/v7%20to%20v8%20migration%20guide.md" target="_blank" style="color: red">Migration guide for v7 to v8 major breaking change upgrade</a>***